One More Time (Real McCoy song): Chart performance

 In Canada, "One More Time" peaked at number one on the RPM Dance chart and number eight on the Canadian Singles Chart.
 The single was successful also in Australia, where it reached number three, making it the second-most successful song by the band there, after "Another Night".
 In the United States, it peaked at number 14 on the Billboard Dance Club Play chart and number 27 on the Billboard Hot 100.
 In Europe, "One More Time" peaked within the top 30 in Iceland, reaching number 25.
 It also charted in Germany, reaching number 85.
 The single was awarded with a platinum record in Australia, with shipments of 70,000 units.

 Music video

-The accompanying music video for "One More Time" was shot in 1997 and directed by Scottish director Paul Boyd.
-It features the band performing the song onstage in a night club.
-In between this performance, frontman Olaf Jeglitza photographs kissing clubgoers at different places in the club, as well as females posing in a green-light-covered passageway.
-The video was later made available by Vevo on YouTube in 2009, and by September 2023, it had generated more than 7.7 million views.
+The music video for "One More Time" was shot in 1997 and directed by Scottish director Paul Boyd.
+It was filmed in Los Angeles, the US and produced by Propaganda Films, featuring the band performing the song onstage in a night club.
+In between the performance, frontman Olaf Jeglitza photographs kissing clubgoers at different places in the club, as well as females posing in a green-light-covered passageway.
+The video was later made available on Real McCoy's official YouTube channel in 2009, having generated more than 9.5 million views as of early 2026.